auldsy-ababua/karma-clone/README.md

-# Karma Clone - An Imitation of Karma's Home Page Using Only the Nakes Eye
+# Karma Clone - An Imitation of Karma's Home Page Using Only the Naked Eye

 gh-pages url: http://auldsy-ababua.github.io/karma-clone/